creativewave/eslint-config/README.md

 **Optional dependencies:**

-The following dependencies can be required depending on the configuration.
+The following dependencies may be required depending on the configuration.

-[`eslint-plugin-compat`](https://github.com/amilajack/eslint-plugin-compat) is required when using `@cdoublev/eslint-config/browser`.
-It provides rules warning against the use of unsupported `browser` interfaces.
-These warnings can be muted by listing the corresponding interfaces in `settings.polyfills` in the ESLint project configuration file.
+  - [`eslint-plugin-compat`](https://github.com/amilajack/eslint-plugin-compat) is required for `@cdoublev/eslint-config/browser` and warns against the use of unsupported `browser` interfaces (these warnings can be muted by listing the corresponding interfaces in `settings.polyfills` in the ESLint configuration file of the project)

-[`eslint-plugin-node`](https://github.com/mysticatea/eslint-plugin-node) is required when using `@cdoublev/eslint-config/node`.
-It provides specific NodeJS rules.
+  - [`eslint-plugin-node`](https://github.com/mysticatea/eslint-plugin-node) is required for `@cdoublev/eslint-config/node`

-[`eslint-plugin-react`](https://github.com/yannickcr/eslint-plugin-react) and [`eslint-plugin-react-hooks`](https://reactjs.org/docs/hooks-rules.html#eslint-plugin) are required when using `@cdoublev/eslint-config/react`.
-They provide specific `react` rules.
+  - [`eslint-plugin-react`](https://github.com/yannickcr/eslint-plugin-react) and [`eslint-plugin-react-hooks`](https://reactjs.org/docs/hooks-rules.html#eslint-plugin) are required for `@cdoublev/eslint-config/react`

-[`eslint-plugin-jest`](https://github.com/jest-community/eslint-plugin-jest/) is required when using `@cdoublev/eslint-config/jest`.
-It provides specific `jest` rules.
+  - [`eslint-plugin-jest`](https://github.com/jest-community/eslint-plugin-jest/) is required for `@cdoublev/eslint-config/jest`

 **How rules are selected?**